Doublet (clothing)

-Originally it was a mere stitched and quilted lining ("doubling"), worn under a hauberk or cuirass to prevent bruising and chafing.
-Doublets were sometimes opened to the waistline in a deep V. The edges might be left free or laced across the shirt front.
-If there was space left it might be filled with a stomacher.
+In the 16th century, it might have featured a stomacher at the front.
 By the 1520s, the edges of the doublet more frequently met at the center front.
-Then, like many other originally practical items in the history of men's wear, from the late 15th century onward it became elaborated enough to be seen on its own.
+Then, like many other originally practical items in the history of men's wear, from the late 15th century onward it became elaborate enough to be seen on its own.

-Throughout the 300 years of its use, the doublet served the same purpose: to give fashionable shape and padding to the body, to support the hose by providing ties, and to provide warmth to the body.
-The only things that changed about the doublet over its history was its style and cut.
+Throughout the 250 years of its use, the doublet served the same purposes: to give the fashionable shape of the time, to add padding to the body under armour in war, to support the hose by providing ties, and to provide warmth to the body.
+The only things that changed about the doublet over its history were its style and cut.

 History

-The doublet developed from the padded garments worn under armour, such as the gambeson, similar to the aketon, and arming doublet.
+The doublet developed from the 14th century padded garment worn under armour called the pourpoint, similar to the aketon.